holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/05_two_questions/lesson_plan.md

 #### Homework

-- Finish Grok Lesson 4
+- Finish Grok Lesson 4.4 (aka all of Module 4)
 - TIL entry on comparisons

 ### Other possible ideas